 Ex-Iowa official's discrimination lawsuit goes to trial

-An attorney for a former University of Iowa athletic administrator described her as an outstanding employee on track to head a college program until she was unfairly demoted and later laid off for discriminatory reasons.
-Attorney Thomas Newkirk gave former administrator Jane Meyer's view of her firing Tuesday in during opening statements of the trial over her lawsuit against the school.
+A former University of Iowa athletic administrator was an outstanding employee on track to head a college program until she was unfairly transferred and later laid off for discriminatory reasons, her attorney argued Tuesday during opening statements of the trial over her lawsuit against the school.

 Add your comments below